 IT Department

-The primary responsibility of the IT Department is to protect corporate data.
+The IT department's primary responsibility is protecting corporate data.
 Secondary to that should be keeping the technology infrastructure working, developing useful applications, and/or purchasing the necessary software.

-Safety of the data includes encryption of information, proper backup and restore processes, and the validation of secure networks and computers.
+Data safety includes information encryption, proper backup and restore processes, and validating secure networks and computers.

 Management